ShreyaThapa/v2-ach-api-docs/source/includes/transfer/_fundingsrcs.md

 # Funding sources

 Add and retrieve ACH bank account information via funding sources, which are available to the `Accounts` resource.
-Traditional CIP Dwolla accounts can have a maximum of two funding sources, whereas Dwolla Direct accounts can have a maximum of one funding source.
+Transfer CIP accounts can have a maximum of two funding sources, whereas Direct accounts can have a maximum of one funding source.

 ### Funding source resource